nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `FindCommand#execute()`  —  Obtains the contacts found to have the specified keyword(s).

-The feature makes use of `FindableContainsKeywordsPredicate`, which represents a boolean-valued function that indicates whether there is any _findable_ property of the contacts that contains the keyword(s) given.
+The feature makes use of `isFindableContainsKeywordsPredicate`, which represents a boolean-valued function that indicates whether there is any _findable_ property of the contacts that contains the keyword(s) given.
-The operation `FindableContainsKeywordsPredicate#test` returns a boolean that indicates whether a specific contact has a _findable_ property that matches the keyword(s) provided by Tour Guide.
+The operation `isFindableContainsKeywordsPredicate#test` returns a boolean that indicates whether a specific contact has a _findable_ property that matches the keyword(s) provided by Tour Guide.

 The aforementioned _findable_ properties of the contacts that are checked are as follows: